nlawrence162/unoGame/README.md

 **This game dose**  ***not***  **follow official uno rules.**

 You can play it [here](https://github.chrobinson.com/pages/lawrnat/internuno/).
-(Recomended platform: PC)
+(Recommended platform: PC)

 ## Credits